So1ene/my-setup/windows.md

 Now when you open a scss or sass file, on the bottom of the VS Code window there will be a 'Watch Sass' button, whenever you are coding in sass/scss you can compile it live by clicking on that button.

-Press `Ctrl ,` to go to settings, type 'php' in the search bar and look for `PHP › Validate: Executable Path` and click 'edit in settings.json'.
+If you have PHP installed on your stsrem, press `Ctrl ,` to go to settings, type 'php' in the search bar and look for `PHP › Validate: Executable Path` and click 'edit in settings.json'.
 Add in the path to php.exe (mine is `C:/wamp64/bin/php/php7.4.9/php.exe`)

 Press `Ctrl K` then `Ctrl T` and it will open a list of your installed themes.
 Cycle through them with the arrow keys and choose one that you like!

-If you click on new terminal, a powershell terminal will appear with the same styling that you set up.
+In VS Code if you click on 'new terminal', a powershell terminal will appear with the same styling that you set up.
 Cool feature right?
-You can push to github directly from there!
-Also uing the 'output' tab for the live sass compiler is extremely useful to view errors.

 You are now ready to code!
-You can click on the leftmost icons to travel between 'files', 'search', 'source control' (this is git! you can view your changes here), 'run' (you can run scripts etc, never used it personally), and 'extensions'.
+You can click on the leftmost icons to travel between 'files', 'search', 'source control' (this is git! you can view your changes here), 'run', and 'extensions'.

 </details>